julien01A/wPip_cid_island/README.md

 done
 ```

-Raw read sequences of three target genes (Transposase PDDEXK2, Intron group II and *rnhA*) extracted from Nanopore raw reads and Nanopore polished reads where aligned using `MAFFT`, reverse-complemented if necessary, and visulized on `UGENE`.
+Raw read sequences of three target genes (Transposase PDDEXK2, Intron group II and *rnhA*) extracted from Nanopore raw reads and Nanopore corrected reads where aligned using `MAFFT`, reverse-complemented if necessary, and visulized on `UGENE`.
 A synthesis file of theses alignment is available on this GitHub repository, called `Polishing_error_verification.pdf`.
 Point mutations are detected throughout the reads and in the majority of them.
 However, none of these mutations are shared between reads; all reads exhibit a common structural pattern, which is more or less clear depending on sequencing quality.
 These results indicate that only mutations attributable to sequencing errors were identified, demonstrating that Illumina polishing did not introduce artificial artifacts but rather corrected isolated single-nucleotide discrepancies.